Double-Calibration: Towards Reliable LLMs via Calibrating Knowledge and Reasoning Confidence: Related Work

 \subsection{Uncertainty Quantification for LLMs}

-Uncertainty Quantification (UQ) for LLMs aims to calibrate the confidence of model predictions to identify their epistemic boundaries, a vital step toward trustworthy AI~\cite{DBLP:conf/icml/Huang0WWZLGHLZL24}.
-While some studies incorporate uncertainty awareness during training~\citep{stangel2025rewarding}, most practical UQ methods often operate post-hoc and are categorized by model access~\citep{DBLP:conf/acl/XiaXZL25}.
+Uncertainty Quantification (UQ) for LLMs aims to calibrate the confidence of model predictions to identify their epistemic boundaries~\cite{DBLP:conf/icml/Huang0WWZLGHLZL24}.
+While some studies incorporate uncertainty awareness during training~\cite{stangel2025rewarding}, most practical UQ methods often operate post-hoc and are categorized by model access~\cite{DBLP:conf/acl/XiaXZL25}.

-For open‑source LLMs, common techniques derive confidence from internal states, such as the feature‑space distribution of hidden embeddings~\citep{DBLP:conf/iclr/0026L0GWTFY24,DBLP:conf/naacl/VazhentsevRLPPBS25} and the predictive entropy of the output distribution~\citep{DBLP:conf/iclr/MalininG21}.
-For black‑box LLMs, where internal states are inaccessible, methods rely on API‑based probing.
-A prevalent strategy generates multiple responses and evaluates their semantic consistency using similarity‑based metrics~\citep{DBLP:conf/emnlp/ManakulLG23} or entailment scores~\citep{DBLP:conf/iclr/KuhnGF23,DBLP:journals/tmlr/LinT024}.
-A more efficient alternative is verbalized UQ, which directly prompts the LLM to verbalize its own confidence, eliciting introspective uncertainty estimates~\citep{DBLP:conf/emnlp/TianMZSRYFM23, DBLP:conf/iclr/XiongHLLFHH24,DBLP:conf/aistats/TanneruAL24}.
-Due to its plug‑and‑play nature and low cost, verbalized UQ can be readily integrated with KG‑RAG.
-This combination epitomizes the prevailing single-calibration paradigm and serves as a strong baseline in our work.
+For open‑source LLMs, confidence is typically derived from internal states, such as the feature‑space distribution of hidden embeddings~\cite{DBLP:conf/iclr/0026L0GWTFY24,DBLP:conf/naacl/VazhentsevRLPPBS25} and the predictive entropy of the output distribution~\cite{DBLP:conf/iclr/MalininG21}.
+For black‑box LLMs, methods rely on API‑based probing.
+A prevalent strategy generates multiple responses and evaluates their semantic consistency~\cite{DBLP:conf/emnlp/ManakulLG23,DBLP:conf/iclr/KuhnGF23,DBLP:journals/tmlr/LinT024}.
+A more efficient alternative is verbalized UQ, which directly prompts the LLM to verbalize its own confidence, eliciting introspective uncertainty estimates~\cite{DBLP:conf/emnlp/TianMZSRYFM23,DBLP:conf/iclr/XiongHLLFHH24,DBLP:conf/aistats/TanneruAL24}.
+Its plug-and-play nature and low cost make verbalized UQ readily integrable with KG-RAG, forming a strong single-calibration baseline that calibrates only the final output.

 A fundamental limitation across prior UQ paradigms is their exclusive focus on the final output, deriving confidence solely from the LLM’s internal states or self-assessment.
-This makes them vulnerable to the model’s knowledge gaps and overconfidence biases due to the lack of an objective external anchor~\citep{DBLP:conf/iclr/XiongHLLFHH24}.
-Our double‑calibration principle addresses this by first calibrating externally verifiable KG evidence.
+This makes them vulnerable to the model’s overconfidence biases due to the lack of an objective external anchor~\cite{DBLP:conf/iclr/XiongHLLFHH24}.
+Our double‑calibration principle addresses this by first calibrating externally verifiable KG evidence, thereby establishing a traceable foundation for the entire reasoning chain.